oxidizing/sihl/README.md

 # Sihl

-Sihl aims to be a Rails or Django for [Reason](https://reasonml.github.io/).
-It is a high-level Reason web framework that makes development fun and safe.
+Sihl aims to be Rails or Django for [Reason](https://reasonml.github.io/).
+It is a high-level web framework that makes development fun and safe by turning run-time bugs into compile-time bugs.

 Documentation is in the making, check out this [example project](https://github.com/oxidizing/sihl-example-issues) meanwhile.

 ## Installation

-Install Sihl as NPM package `yarn add @sihl/core`.
+Install Sihl from NPM: `yarn add @sihl/core`

-You can install the users app as well to have user management out of the box `yarn add @sihl/users`.
+You can install the users app as well to get user management out of the box: `yarn add @sihl/users`

 ## Why Reason?

 The [official documentation](https://reasonml.github.io/docs/en/what-and-why#why-reason) explains it better than we ever could.

-## Features

-* Familiar and Safe: Reason looks a lot like JavaScript at first sight, but a powerful compiler is having your back
-* Modular Architecture: Just like with [Django](https://docs.djangoproject.com/en/3.0/ref/applications/#module-django.apps), Sihl projects comprise of small self-contained apps
+## What Sihl does for you

+These are the things that Sihl can do for you:

+* HTTP: Type-safe declarative routes
+* Structure & Lifecycle: You develop Sihl apps, compose them to projects and Sihl runs them
+* Migrations: Create database migrations per app, Sihl takes care of applying them
-* Admin UI: Your admins will love you for giving them UIs using Sihl's unified mechanism to create them
+* Admin UI: Your admins will love you for the UIs you give them using the Admin UI React API
-* Opinionated: Sihl demands you to do a few things the certain way which gives your project structure
-* Persistence Agnostic: Your know how you want to handle your data, Sihl doesn't ship an ORM
+* Testing: Seed data before and clean up after your integration tests
+* CLI: Create your own CLI commands per app `yarn sihl <command> <param1> <param2> ...`
-* Node.js Ecosystem: Reason compiles to JavaScript, you can keep using the libraries you already know and love!
+* Run on Node.js: Use the libraries and tooling you already know
-* Full Stack by Design:
+* Full Stack by Design: With the [ReasonReact](https://reasonml.github.io/reason-react/) bindings you can share business logic with the backend while using React as you know it

-## Getting started

-Check out the tutorial of the [example project](/sihl-example-issues/) for a quick introduction on how to use Sihl.
+* Async/await: Write non-blocking code without the noise of nesting Promises (or, god forbid, callback hell)

+## What Sihl does not do for you

+* ORM: Sihl makes no assumptions about the persistence layer and it doesn't come with an ORM
+* Infrastructure: You develop Sihl apps that *can* be deployed as monolith.
+Sihl wont help you with the deployment of apps as standalone "micro" services, please consult your trusted container/service orchestrator

+## What Sihl will do for you in the future

+* Scaffolding: The CLI will be extended to allow generating CRUD routes, models, repositories and services quickly
+* Type-safe query builder: The compiler will tell you if your SQL queries are not valid
+* Native: It will be possible to access libraries form the OCaml ecosystem and compiling the backend to an executable *while sharing business logic with the frontend*

 Made by https://www.oxidizing.io